.pa-inline-buttons .et_pb_button_module_wrapper { display: inline-block; }

 subject object pronouns in Italian

-Because of this consistent pattern, when conjugating a verb in Italian, you’ll have to change the verb’s ending six times.
+Because of this consistent pattern, when conjugating a verb in Italian, you’ll have to change the verb’s ending six times (one for each subject).

 If you’re wondering why this isn’t done in English, I’ll explain.
 In English, the use of subjects in front of the verbs is required.
-That’s why the verbs aren’t changed.
+That’s why the verbs aren’t changed much.
 The subject (I, you, we, etc.) is responsible for directing the sentence.
-To indicate who is performing the action described by the verb, you must say “I speak” or “we speak” instead of just “speak”.
+To indicate who is performing the action described by the verb, you must say “I speak” or “we speak” instead of just “speak.”

 On the other hand, in Italian, it’s the verbs (and their conjugations) that determine the direction of sentences.
 In simple terms, the ending of a verb allows you to determine who is performing the action (I, you, she, your friends, etc.) and whether it occurs in the present, past, or future.

-As a result, the use of subject object pronouns in Italian (io, tu, lui, noi, voi, loro) is unnecessary.
+As a result, the use of subject pronouns in Italian (io, tu, lui, noi, voi, loro) is often optional.

 The verb itself expresses who is carrying out the action.